 Most nesting Forster's terns, avocets, and stilts typically finish nesting by August 1 in most years, but a few late pairs may have young through August.
 Construction activities in tern, avocet, and stilt nesting areas will generally occur between September 1 and February 1.
 Inundating the pond between February 1 and September 1 (during the nesting season) can occur only if pre-construction surveys determine that no terns, avocets, or stilts are actively nesting within the pond and all young have fledged, or if it is determined (in consultation with the Service and CDFG) that inundation will not adversely affect any terns, avocets, or stilts that are nesting on existing islands within the pond.
-Start dates between February 1 and September 1 for construction surveys determine that no terns, avocets, or stilts are actively nesting within the pond and all young have fledged, or stilts are actively nesting islands within the pond.
-Start dates between February 1 and September 1 for construction surveys determine that no terns, avocets, or stilts are actively nesting within the pond and all young have fledged, or that active nest sites are located more than 300 feet from the construction site.
+Start dates between February 1 and September 1 for construction activities that do not involve inundating the pond will be allowed only if preconstruction surveys determine that no terns, avocets, or stilts are actively nesting within the pond and all young have fledged, or that active nest sites are located more than 300 feet from the construction site.